kdeloach/kdeloach.github.io/content/posts/books-2020.md

 ---
 title: Books Read in 2020
 slug: books-2020
-layout: post
----
+date: 2021-02-04
+summary: >
     I read 27 books in 2020.
 Mostly science fiction, followed by software development, and productivity.
 Here's a brief summary of the top 3 books I read this year as well as the full list.
+---

+{{< param summary >}}

 ## Highlights